 Park along Vaca Valley Parkway near the corner of Wrentham Dr.

-Walk to the back corner of Hillcrest Cir. you’ll be at the trailhead of the Browns Valley Hillcrest Boulder Loop (shout out to all my rock climbing friends!).
+Enter from Vaca Valley Parkway to access the trailhead of the Browns Valley Hillcrest Boulder Loop (shout out to all my rock climbing friends!).

 Take the smaller dirt trail through the public fence and turn right.

 All that’s left is to follow the trail until you get to the swing.

 This is a moderately challenging hike (about 1 mile and quickly elevating) on a nonpaved trail where farmers graze the namesake of the city: cows! (although the town was actually named for founder Manuel Vaca, the word vaca means cow in Spanish, which makes "cowtown" a pretty irresistible nickname) So, I recommend hiking shoes and clothes and watch out for cow patties.